todd-beckman/primes/README.md

 # Primes

 A simple command-line prime checker.
+It uses an academic approach rather than a highly optimized one.
+I might try to optimize this later.

 It can confirm most prime numbers within max int64 in 50ms or less (on my machine).
 It does not support Big Integers sadly.